dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 # DESCRIPTION

-**notcurses-view** uses a multimedian-enabled notcurses to render images and videos to the terminal.
+**notcurses-view** uses a multimedian-enabled notcurses to render images and videos to a terminal.
 Media will be scaled to the terminal's size.

 # OPTIONS